For Registrars, Clerks, Secretaries and governance professionals.

 10.00 Welcome and introductions, Aaron Porter, Associate Director Governance, Advance HE

-10.15 The regulatory framework, registration & ongoing provider engagement, TBC, Office for Students
+10.15 The regulatory framework, registration & ongoing provider engagement, Dr Camilla Briault, Strategic Business Manager, Competition and Registration team, Office for Students

-11.00 The composition of governing bodies - a changing skills mix, Alison Wheaton, Associate, Advance HE & PhD candidate in higher education governance, UCL Institute of Education
+11.00 The composition of governing bodies - a changing skills mix, Alison Wheaton, Associate, Advance HE and PhD candidate in higher education governance, UCL Institute of Education

 11.45 Refreshment break

-12.00 Data for governing bodies, Alison Allden, Governor, Northumbria University & Trustee, Regents University & Former CEO, Higher Education Statistics Agency
+12.00 The Data Agenda, Alison Allden, Governor, Northumbria University and Trustee, Regents University and former CEO, Higher Education Statistics Agency; Dr Adam Dawkins, Head of Governance and Assurance at University of York

 14.45 Views on governance from HE and beyond, Professor Andrew Kakabadze, Professor in Corporate Governance, Cranfield University Business School